ekraihan/skyworks/README.md

 ### General Notes
 When a ticket is closed, the next time a user views that ticket, they are asked to rate how helpful the answer was and how good their overall experience was

-### Future features
-- An admin will be able to view more detailed reports on current tickets and user ratings
-- An user will receive a confirmation email on registration
-- An admin will be able to delete users